srnarasim/semantic-layer/buildingblocks.md

 ## Knowledge Graphs: Where Context Actually Lives

 Ontologies define *what things mean*.
-Knowledge graphs define *how those things relate*.
+Knowledge graphs define *how things relate*.

 This is where semantics becomes operational.

-### From Tables to Relationships
+### Why Tables and Joins Are Not Enough

-Relational tables are excellent at storing facts.
-They are terrible at expressing meaning.
+Relational models excel at storage and aggregation.

+They fail at:
+- Expressing causality
+- Traversing context
+- Explaining *why* something happened

-A SQL join tells you *how* to combine rows—not *why* two things are related.
+A SQL join tells you *how* data connects—not *what that connection means*.

 Knowledge graphs encode:
+- Direction
-- Directionality
+- Cardinality
 - Semantics
-- Cardinality
 - Causality

-They model reality closer to how humans—and agents—reason.
+They mirror how humans—and agents—reason.

-### Procurement Example
+### Procurement Example: Explainable Risk

-Consider a deceptively simple question:
+Question:
 > *Why did the agent flag Supplier A as high risk?*

-A graph-backed explanation can traverse:
+Graph traversal:
 - Supplier → linked Contracts
-- Contract → governed Policies
+- Contract → governing Policies
 - Policy → violated Thresholds
 - Threshold → Risk Classification
-- Risk Classification → recommended actions
+- Risk → allowed actions

-This produces not just an answer—but an **explanation trail**.
+The output is not just a result—it is an **explanation trail**.

-### Graph vs Embeddings (and Why It Matters)
+### Graphs vs Embeddings

-Embedding-based retrieval is powerful—but opaque.
+Embedding-based retrieval is powerful but opaque.

 Graphs are:
 - Interpretable
 - Traversable
-- Explainable
+- Auditable

 > **Ontologies define meaning.
 > Knowledge graphs operationalize it.**